TRACMASS/Tracmass/docs/Modules.rst

 * If an error is found in a trajectory, the last position and time step will be stored in a *_err.csv* file.
 The module **write_error** besides writing the number of the trajectory **ntrac**, the last position **x1, y1, z1**, the volume/mass transport **subvol** and the time step; it also gives a short description of the error.

+.. note :: The positions are given referenced to the original dataset reference system.

 * **errorType** is a private function that gives a short description of the error given by **errorCode**.
 This output is used by **write_error**.

+* **reverse** updates the indexes if the original data's grid does not correspond to the TRACMASS grid set up.

 This module contains two subroutines: